ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 When you sit down at a teletype machine, you must start by typing

-HELL0
+HELLO

 followed, as always, by a "RETURN".
-This starts the so-called HELL0 sequence, a short series of questions and answers that serve to tell the computer who you are and what you wish to do .
+This starts the so-called HELLO sequence, a short series of questions and answers that serve to tell the computer who you are and what you wish to do .